bazzofx/notes/content/Dev Stuff/Node/Node.md

 ## nvm - Node Version Management
 - `nvm` is a package to manage Node version, and hot reload similar to how it can be done using on python using `pyenv`.

-Usually these commands are small script config lines that live inside the package.json, like the below.
+Usually these commands are small script config lines that live inside the `package.json`
 ![[Pasted image 20250327081542.png]]
 ## npm install